AsjadOooO/Zero-attacker/README.md

 ### More Stars?
-- As we will reach 25 stars, we will add (we promised and we added the token gen  for you)
+- As we will reach 25 stars, we will add (we promised and we added the token gen  for you)[COMPLETED]
-- As we will reach 50 stars, We will add (Facebook spammer, number spammer, reverse shell and many more )
+- As we will reach 50 stars, We will add (Facebook spammer, number spammer, reverse shell and many more ) [BETA IN PROGRESS]
 - As we reach 100 stars the code will be public